In this Stash review, I'll give you all the cold hard facts and you can decide if it's better for you than Acorns. (Read our full Acorns review here.)

 Stash makes investing easy and can get you on your way to building your financial future in under five minutes.

 Stash also has a unique approach to investment education that can benefit you long after you have moved on from the company.

 Stash’s guidance can also help you avoid losing money due to costly investing mistakes.

-However, it is essential to understand that the fees charged by this company are higher than you could find elsewhere.
+However, it is essential to understand that the fees charged by Stash are higher than you could find elsewhere.

 This fee can be particularly harmful to those with low account balances.